 When you eat fruit as a standalone snack, you’ll probably feel full for half an hour.
 After that, hunger sets in again.
 This is because fruit doesn’t have enough fat or protein to keep you satiated.

-Although fruit does contain fiber to keep cravings a bay, it’s usually not enough to prevent the inevitable blood sugar crash.
-Once that blood sugar starts crashing, the hunger and cravings begin to surface again.
+Although fruit does contain fiber to keep cravings at bay, it’s usually not enough to prevent the inevitable blood sugar crash.
+Once that blood glucose starts crashing, the hunger and cravings begin to surface again.

-Did you ever bring home a container of grapes or pineapple, ate a few pieces, and suddenly the entire container was gone?
+Did you ever bring home a container of grapes or pineapple, eat a few pieces, and suddenly the entire container was gone?